enkimute/hdrpng.js/README.md

 HDRPNG.js adds HDR image support to your browser.
 It integrates smoothly in both HTML and webGL use scenarios.

-## Loading, displaying and using .HDR images
+## Loading, displaying and using .HDR and .HDR.PNG images

 #### The HDRImage constructor can be used to load HDR images just like the Image constructor is used for LDR images.